Amit-Ashok-Swain/Case-Study-Product-Growth-Strategy-of-Facebook/README.md

 # Facebook Product Growth Strategy: Case Study

-Welcome to the Facebook Product Growth Strategy: Case Study, Here, we unravel the remarkable journey of Facebook's growth and evolution, from its inception to its current position as the largest social network in the world.
+Welcome to the Facebook Product Growth Strategy: Case Study, here we unravel the remarkable journey of Facebook's growth and evolution, from its inception to its current position as the largest social network in the world.

 ## Table of Contents
 1. [Introduction](#introduction)